songchuanle-1/JLN/README.md

 #### (1).
 Train

-You can modify the settings of GPU, models and training in `configs/mono3dvg.yaml`
+You can modify the settings of GPU, models and training in `configs/JLN.yaml`
 ```
-    CUDA_VISIBLE_DEVICES=1 python train.py
+    python train.py --config configs/JLN.yaml
 ```

 #### (2).
 Test